ender-js/Ender/doc/build.md

     $ ender build backbone --noop -o ../path/to/dir/myLibrary

+<h3>Search (<code>search</code>)</h3>

+<code>search</code> looks up keywords against NPM's registry and surfaces the most relevant packages.
+It provides results for known ender compatible packages and also generic npm matches (which may or may not be ender compatible).

+    $ ender search underscore

 <h3>Info (<code>-i, info, list, ls</code>)</h3>

 <code>info</code> will give you the current status of your built Ender library.
 This information includes